mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 ## 2022

+1. Zheng, J., Li, W., Hong, J., Petersson, L., & Barnes, N. (2022).
+Towards Open-Set Object Detection and Discovery.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 3961-3970).

 1. Joseph, K. J., Paul, S., Aggarwal, G., Biswas, S., Rai, P., Han, K., & Balasubramanian, V. N. (2022).
 Spacing Loss for Discovering Novel Categories.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 3761-3766).
   - characterize existing NCD approaches into single stage and two-stage methods based on whether they require access to labeled and unlabeled data together while discovering new classes
   - *Spacing loss* that enforces separability in the latent space using cues from multi-dimensional scaling,